deadmanssnitch/kafka/README.md

 - Admin client
 - Object oriented librdkafka mappings for easy custom implementations

-## ⚠️ Project Status: Beta ⚠️

-This project is currently of BETA quality.
-Some APIs are still in flux and may change.
-There are also probably a number of subtle (and not so subtle) bugs and memory leaks.
-Since this relies heavily on binding to librdkafka through FFI there are probably code paths which will cause segfaults or memory corruption.

-Working with Kafka::FFI directly has many sharp edges which are blunted by everything in the Kafka module.

-You (yes you!) can make a difference and help make this project better.
-Test against your application and traffic, implement missing functions (see `rake ffi:missing`), work with the API and make suggestions for improvements.
-All help is wanted and appreciated.

-Kafka is currently in production usage at [Dead Man's Snitch](https://deadmanssnitch.com).

 ## Installation

 Add this line to your application's Gemfile: